ConversationalComponents/docs/docs/tutorials/use_a_component_with_dialogflow_external.md

-At the following toutorial we will build a Banking bot, using [Dialogflow](https://dialogflow.cloud.google.com/ "Dialogflow") banking prebuilt agent and [CoCo](http://conversationalcomponents.com/ "CoCo") Register component from the [CoCo Marketplace](https://marketplace.conversationalcomponents.com/ "CoCo Marketplace").
+In the following tutorial we'll build a banking bot, using [Dialogflow](https://dialogflow.cloud.google.com/ "Dialogflow") banking prebuilt agent and [CoCo](http://conversationalcomponents.com/ "CoCo") the 'Register' component from the [CoCo Marketplace](https://marketplace.conversationalcomponents.com/ "CoCo Marketplace").
-I will guide you thorough the whole process implementing [CoCo](http://conversationalcomponents.com/ "CoCo") register component.
+I'll guide you thorough the whole process, including the implementation of the [CoCo](http://conversationalcomponents.com/ "CoCo") 'Register' component.

 ## Setup Prebuilt Bot On Dialogflow:
-* Create Dialogflow account.
+* Create a Dialogflow account.
-* Go to the prebuild agents menu:
+* Go to the prebuilt agents menu:
 ![](./screenshots/use_a_component_with_dialogflow_external/1_choose_prebuilt_agents.png)
 * Choose banking agent:
 ![](./screenshots/use_a_component_with_dialogflow_external/2_choose_banking_bot.png)